 For developing countries that have good resources and have acquired the necessary local expertise geothermal energy has become very important.
 Kenya is a good example of this, as well as the Philippines, El Salvador and Costa Rica where geothermal energy is providing for 10-25% of the electricity production.
-Iceland should also be mentioned as the only country where geothermal energy supplies more than 60% of the primary energy used.
+Iceland should also be mentioned as the only country where geothermal energy supplies almost 70% of the primary energy used (69% in 2014), both through direct use for heating, bathing, etc., and through production of electricity.